frederic-perez/AmE-dictionary/data/idioms.md

 __part ways (with one)__ :dart::six: To separate or depart (from one); to stop associating (with one).
 __party crasher__ :two: One who attends a party without having been invited. _I don’t mind party crashers coming to my parties, so long as they behave themselves._
 __party pooper__ :two: (party poopers) A person who dislikes or refuses to participate in social events, often with the result of detracting from others’ enjoyment of such events. _Amy is such a party pooper.
 She thinks our company’s social functions are stupid and just stands around pouting the whole time._
+__party’s over__ A happy or fortunate time has come to an end. _We go back to school tomorrow.
+The party’s over._
 __pass along__
 __pass away__ _euphemism_ To die. _When I pass away, I don’t want an elaborate funeral._
 __pass on__